LightBuzz/Vitruvius/README.md

 Vitruvius is a set of easy-to-use Kinect utilities that will speed-up the development of your projects.
 Supports gesture detection, skeleton drawing, frame capturing, voice recognition and much more.

-Great news for early-access developers: Vitruvius supports Kinect for Windows version 2 sensor!
+Vitruvius works with Kinect SDK version 2 and 1.8.

-NEW: Vitruvius now supports WinRT for Windows Store apps.

 ## Features